njben/fedramp-iaas-webapp/README.md

 - OMS alert rules and configuration (nestedtemplates/provisioningAutoAccOMSWorkspace)
 - Application Gateway routing rules (nestedtemplates/provisioningApplicationGateway.json)

-Additional documentaiton about template deployment is available at the following links:
+Additional documentation regarding template deployment is available at the following links:

 - [Azure Resource Manager Templates](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-overview#template-deployment)
 - [ARM Template Functions](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-template-functions)
 - [ARM Templating and Nesting Resources](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-linked-templates)

 If you do not want to specifically alter the template contents, you can edit the parameters section at the top level of the JSON object within azuredeploy.json.

 #### Troubleshooting